islco/sudo/source/_posts/2017-06-20-adding-an-export-button-using-django-csv-exporter.md

 exportSuccess: false
 ```

-## Step 5 - Getting your Environments Set Up
+### Step 5 - Getting your Environments Set Up
-You will also need to make sure you have a Sendgrid account created and are using the Sendgrid Django package (sendgrid-django) and an s3 bucket set up as well before your code will be working correctly.
+You will also need to make sure you have a Sendgrid account created and are using the Sendgrid Django package (sendgrid-django) and an s3 bucket set up with the permissions set to your preferences.

-## Step 6 - Deploying with Heroku
+## Deploying with Heroku
-For me, one of the biggest learning curves in getting this feature deployed was using Heroku.
-In past roles, I used AWS so using using Heroku was something that was new.
-Once I got the hang of using something new, I really liked the deployment process and it became a lot smoother.
+Since this was one of the first features I deployed at ISL, I had to get the hang of using Heroku.
+In past roles, I'd only used AWS so this was a learning curve.
+Once I got the hang of using something new, I really liked the speed and ease of the deployment process.